5 Uncomfortable Money Moments (and How to Handle Them)

 A friend or co-worker owes you money.

 No one likes to be a nag.
 But no one likes to be taken advantage of, either.
 If you have a friend or co-worker who keeps a running tab with you for lunches or coffee runs, shoot them an email or text saying something like, “If it’s easier to transfer the money to cover lunch from the other day, I have a PayPal (or Venmo or Cash) account.”
-They should get the message and pay up quickly, while saving you from having those uncomfortable money moments face-to-face.
+They should get the message and pay up quickly.
+Plus, it saves you from having those uncomfortable money moments face-to-face.

 Your credit card is declined.

 That moment when your server or cashier lets you know your card has been declined is never fun.
-The easiest and quickest fix, of course, is to offer another form of payment and investigate the glitch when you can take some time to contact the card company.
-If, however, it’s the only form of payment you have with you, call the card company and let them know what’s happening.
+The easiest and quickest fix is to offer another form of payment and investigate the glitch later.
+But if it’s the only form of payment you have with you, call the card company and let them know what’s happening.
 If the card was declined because you are about to go over your credit limit, you may be able to arrange authorization for the purchase.
-Keep in mind that there will likely be over-the-limit fees associated with the transaction.
+Keep in mind there will be fees associated with the transaction.
 If you find you are often at or exceeding the limit on one or more of your credit cards, it’s time to try our online Credit Counseling.
 It’s free, confidential and can help you get your finances back to a more stable place.